Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 And considering that you’re paying the tourist price already, one could assume that the tip is automatically included.

 If you encounter genuinely friendly staff, exceptional service, and are overall happy with the way you were treated/pampered, do tip.
-It will bring smiles and good fortunes your way!
+It will bring smiles and good fortune your way!

 Frequently Asked Questions